DaleOrders/AWS-Study-Notes/README.md

 same time as being written into the database.

-If a cache miss occurs while reading, the data is also written to the primary node of the cluster and the data is retrieved.
+If a cache miss occurs while reading, the data is also written to the primary node of the cluster as the data is retrieved.
 And then it's replicated from the primary node to the replica nodes.

 When writing data to DAX, it can use write-through.
 Data is written to the